Integrate Deepgram with Zoom

 Note

-Speed of returned results depends on both Deepgram and Zoom availability, and the setup of your hosting environment.
+The speed of returned results depends on both Deepgram and Zoom availability, and the setup of your hosting environment.
+As mentioned above, using ngrok may introduce additional latency.

-When analyzing results, red text represents interim transcripts, while green text represents final transcripts.
+When interim results are turned on, red output represents interim transcripts, while green text represents final transcripts.
 To learn more about interim and final transcripts, see Interim Results.